-- No middorsal ridge
+- No interdorsal ridge

-State Record: 152 lbs. (blacktip).
+State Record: 152 lbs.

-Fishing Tips and Facts: Blacktip sharks are sometimes caught by sportfishers off the beach or offshore They provide a good fight, often leaping out of the water.
+Fishing Tips and Facts: Blacktip sharks are sometimes caught by sportfishers off the beach or offshore.
+They provide a good fight, often leaping out of the water.

 Image Credit: © Diane Rome Peebles